ajaycrytek/signageserver/README.md

-# pisignage-server
+# signage-server
-**Server to manage piSignage players in a LAN or Private Network**
+**Server to manage Signage players in a LAN or Private Network**

 ##New version 0.9.0 has been released!
 ###Upgrading to 0.9.0 from existing versions
 1. git pull origin master and apply your code changes if any
-2. start the pisignage-server and go to url localhost:3000
+2. start the server and go to url localhost:3000
-3. Enter the account name of yours at pisignage.com
+3. Enter the account name of yours at ajaycrytek.com
 4. Default authentication credentials for player webUI has been changed to pi:pi
 5. New settings tab has been added for settings instead of config/env/all.js file
 6. New software upgrades are automatically pulled to the server and you can upgrade from the local server itself